ynadji/dnstrie/README.md

 ## dfilter

 `dfilter` is a simple CLI tool for filtering domain names.
-Given a `--matchFile` of fully qualified domains and wildcarded zone cuts to match on, `dfilter` will take in domains on `STDIN` and print those that match the filter to `STDOUT`.
+Given a file of of fully qualified domains and wildcarded zone cuts to match on, `dfilter` will take in domains on `STDIN` and print those that match the filter to `STDOUT`.
+Matches can be specified with a leading `*`, which includes the parent domain, or with a `+`, which only includes children.
+See the Example below.

 ### Install